kendryte/kendryte-doc-standalone-programming-guide/en/SYSCTL.md

-# 系统控制
+# SYSCTL

 ## Overview

-系统控制模块提供对操作系统的配置功能。
+The system control (SYSCTL) unit can provide configuration functions for the SoC (system on chip).

 ## Features

-系统控制模块具有以下功能:
+The system control module has the following features:

-- 设置 PLL CPU 时钟频率。
+- Set the PLL CPU clock frequency.

-- 设置各个模块时钟的分频值。
+- Set the division value of each module clock.

-- 获取各个模块的时钟频率。
+- Get the clock frequency of each module.

-- 使能、禁用、复位各个模块。
+- Enable, disable, reset each module.

-- 设置DMA请求源。
+- Set the DMA request source.

-- 使能禁用系统中断。
+- Enable or disable system interrupts.

 ## API